I'm delighted with your interest in the University Honors College at Duquesne.

 In the meantime, we are here to help.

 - Participate in a unique, inspiring academic experience

-- Share their specific interests with other like-minded individuals
+- Share their specific interests with other like-minded individuals.

 If you are a prospective Duquesne student who meets the academic requirements of the Honors College, you will be recommended by the Office of Admissions and will automatically receive an invitation to join.

-The "criteria" for invitation to the Honors College is fluid, based on SAT or ACT scores, high school GPA, and other admissions data.
+The "criteria" for an invitation to the Honors College is fluid, based on SAT or ACT scores, high school GPA, and other admissions data.
 Students must also demonstrate a commitment to our humanities curriculum when accepting the invitation to join the University Honors College.